jakobringler/blog/content/_index.md

 ### About
 fx notes serves as a public *second brain* for some of my visual effects, proceduralism and deep learning related notes and experiments.

+If you want to contribute or fix mistakes you can click the `Edit Source` button at the top of every page and open a pull request on GitHub.

 I hope you find something useful!

 Best,